-than the A-file.11 This time range does not include the additional wait time incurred when USCIS refers part of the FOIA request to another agency, such as ICE.)
+than the A-file.
+11 This time range does not include the additional wait time incurred when USCIS refers part of the FOIA request to another agency, such as ICE.)

 Unfortunately, the backlogs have become endemic.
 12 In December 2020, a federal district court judge ruled against USCIS and ICE for these chronic and harmful delays and required them to adhere to the FOIA statutory deadlines and provide regular reports on progress.
-13 Because of this lawsuit, the government reported in June 2021 that it significantly reduced the USCIS A-file backlog to 244 requests that are especially complex, and ICE eliminated its A-file backlog entirely.
-14 Nonetheless, advocates report that they still face severe delays, especially with FOIA requests to ICE for records outside of an A-file.
+13 Because of this lawsuit, the government reported in June 2021 that it significantly reduced the USCIS A-file backlog to 244 requests that are especially complex, and ICE eliminated its A-file backlog entirely.14 In September, USCIS reported that it had a timely completion rate of 99.14% for A-file requests filed since June 15, 2021.15 If you do experience a delay with regards to a FOIA request for an A-file, please reach out to Trina Realmuto, attorney at the National Immigration Litigation Alliance (trina@immigrationlitigation.org).
+Advocates report that they still face severe delays with FOIA requests for records outside of the A-file.